 She was sometimes a nuisance, because she reported every minor transgression…Parents humoured her, and then had a good laugh when she left.
 They valued her, because she helped them keep track of what her kids were upto.

-She's got lost somehow, in the busy busy world of today, and I miss her.
+She's got lost somehow, In the busy busy world of today, and I miss her.

 She’s a little bit of you and a little bit of me – she’s the way we all used to be.
-We used to be friends with our neighbours, get in each other’s faces, rub each other up the wrong way, but when it counted, we all of us, were there for each other.
+We used to be friends with our neighbours, get in each other’s faces, rub each other up the wrong way, but when it counted, we were there for each other.